Theseus: Theseus and the Minotaur

 Pasiphaë, wife of King Minos of Crete, had several children.
 The eldest of these, Androgeus, set sail for Athens to take part in the Panathenaic Games, which were held there every four years.
 Being strong and skillful, he did very well, winning some events outright.
 He soon became a crowd favorite, much to the resentment of the Pallantides, who assassinated him, incurring the wrath of Minos.

 When King Minos heard what had befallen his son, he ordered the Cretan fleet to set sail for Athens.
 Minos asked Aegeus for his son's assassins, saying that if they were to be handed to him, the city would be spared.
-However, not knowing who the assassins were, King Aegeus surrendered the whole city to Minos' mercy.
+However, not knowing who the assassins were, King Aegeus surrendered the whole city to Minos's mercy.
 His retribution was to stipulate that at the end of every Great Year, which occurred after every seven cycles on the solar calendar, the seven most courageous youths and the seven most beautiful maidens were to board a boat and be sent as tribute to Crete, never to be seen again.

 In another version, King Minos had waged war with the Athenians and was successful.
 He then demanded that, at nine-year intervals, seven Athenian boys and seven Athenian girls were to be sent to Crete to be devoured by the Minotaur, a half-man, half-bull monster that lived in the Labyrinth created by Daedalus.